Jbleezy/BO1-Reimagined/README.md

 * Fixed lighting on the top floor being incorrect
 * All characters now use the correct viewmodel arms
 * Fixed a bug that caused zombies to not go through a trap if the trap was active when a thief round ended
-* Fixed a bug that crashed the game if the thief attempted to steal a player's weapon while they were using Pack-a-Punch
 * Fixed a bug that caused the alarms during a thief round to not shut off at the end of a thief round if the thief was killed too quick

 #### Elevators